jojozhuang/jojozhuang.github.io/_posts/2016-03-31-data-structure-queue.md

         tail = -1;
     }

-    // Add value to the array
-    public void enqueue(int value) {
+    // Add item to the end of the array public void enqueue(int value) {
         arr[++tail] = value;
         if (head == -1) {